michaelbourne/wp-commerce7/README.txt

 *   Full integration with popular pagebuilders like Cornerstone, Elementor, Beaver Builder, and WPBakery
 *   Full integration with Gutenberg

 This plugin relies on a third party service for it's functionality provided by [Commerce7](https://commerce7.com/).
 As an ecommerce solution, an SSL certificate is required on your website.
 Your privacy policy should be ammended to include the use of third party software for order processing.
+The plugin settings page may fetch promotional callout HTML from c7wp.com.
+No user data is transmitted.

 Read the [Commerce7 for WordPress](https://c7wp.com) website to get started.